Three ways you can increase your blog traffic without much effort

-For any of these reasons, creating a popular blog and gaining more blog traffic will help you.
+For any of these reasons, creating a popular blog and gaining more blog traffic and page views will definitely help you.

 But let’s be honest.
 You don’t have time to become an SEO (Search Engine Optimization) expert and wade through how to rank high for 200 Google ranking factors.